sebastianbarkan/Nodify/README.md

 # Our Solution
 A dApp that allows users to:
-1. Verify the location of a photograph.
+1. Post
-2. Verify the time a photograph was taken.
+2. Verify the geo location of content based on metadata.
-3. Verify the credibility of the person who posted the photo.
+3. Verify the time a photograph was taken with a blockchain hash.
-4. Post
+4. Verify the credibility of the person who posted the photo using Gitcoin Passport.

 # How we built it